Republican announces run for Murkowski’s Alaska Senate seat

 JUNEAU, Alaska (AP) — An early Republican candidate announced plans Monday to seek the Alaska U.S. Senate seat that has been held since 2002 by Republican Sen. Lisa Murkowski.

-Her campaign said she was resigning as commissioner in pursuing the Senate race.
+Tshibaka posted on social media a copy of her resignation letter as the department's commissioner, dated Monday, and a campaign video referred to her as former commissioner.
+A message seeking comment was sent to a spokesperson for Gov. Mike Dunleavy.

-Murkowski is widely seen as a moderate and has at times been at odds with her party, including on issues like abortion and in her criticism of former President Donald Trump.
+Murkowski is widely seen as a moderate and has at times been at odds with her party, including on issues such as abortion and in her criticism of former President Donald Trump.
+Her office in Washington on Monday said it could not speak on a campaign-related matter.

-Earlier this month, state Republican Party leaders voted to censure Murkowski over that vote, with party leaders in some other states taking similar actions against Republicans who voted as she did.

-Murkowski, speaking to reporters in Juneau last month, did not directly answer whether she would seek re-election next year.
+Murkowski filed a statement of candidacy with the Federal Election Commission on March 9, records show.
+Speaking to reporters in Juneau last month, Murkowski did not directly answer whether she would seek reelection next year.

 Tshibaka is among those who have been seen as possible candidates for the U.S. Senate race and over the last year or so has sought to raise her profile.
 She has used social media to promote her department's work, highlight her family and faith, express support for Republican candidates and outline stances on issues such as gun rights.

-Her resume includes work in the offices of inspector general for the U.S. Postal Service, Federal Trade Commission and Department of Justice before joining Alaska Gov. Mike Dunleavy's administration.
+Her resume lists work including in the offices of inspector general for the U.S. Postal Service, Federal Trade Commission and Department of Justice before joining Dunleavy's administration.

+In a campaign video, Tshibaka seeks to paint Murkowski as cozy with President Joe Biden, saying Murkowski supported Biden for president.
+The Hill reported in January that Murkowski said she did not vote for Trump in the November election but wrote in another person.

+Tshibaka in the video also says Murkowski “voted against common sense judges,” as a headline in the corner reads: “Murkowski Opposes Barrett Nomination.”
+Murkowski last fall objected to the Senate taking up a U.S. Supreme Court nominee so close to a presidential election but ultimately voted to confirm Trump’s selection of Amy Coney Barrett to the court.

 Murkowski was appointed to the Senate in 2002 by then-Gov. Frank Murkowski, her father, who had held the seat since 1981.
 She won a tight race in 2004 against Democrat Tony Knowles and in 2010, she lost her Republican primary to tea party candidate Joe Miller before winning the general election with a write-in campaign.